01110000u01101110k/game_of_life_gdi_version/README.md

 # gameOfLife

-Wrote the game of life using Windows API (Rust)
+Wrote the game of life using Windows API with GDI (Rust)